succinctlabs/sail-riscv/TESTING.md

 which would then mean that the test "passed".
 For example,  we might want to check that if the vector extension is not enabled, that a test that uses a vector instruction would "fail".

+1. Random test environment.
+We would like to add a directed random test environment that allows us to hit unforeseen boundary conditions.
+We would like to randomize both the instruction sequences as well as the model configuration.